 You can use the gifts of nature to decorate your kitchen.
 Whether it’s fruits, vegetables, spices, or herbs; all these kitchen staples will look fabulous as decoration by simultaneously enhancing the nature-inspired design theme.

 For instance, you can have a wooden spice rack placed against a wall or a counter, where you can decorate each rack with different varieties of spices, according to colour.
-You can also have a small herb garden on your windowsill.
+You can also have a small herb garden and microgreens on your windowsill.
 Not only will you get fresh herbs to supply all year round after doing this, but it will also add to the natural vibe.

 Using fresh fruits and vegetables can also be a good way to decorate your countertops.
 Try to use contrasting colours when setting up your food decoration for maximum effect.
 Think yellow bananas with red apples and dark promenades.